 + A passport, valid for travel to the United States for at least six months longer than your intended visit.

 You must also prove the following:

-The C-2 visa allows foreign nationals to travel to and from the United Nations.
+The C-2 visa allows foreign nationals to travel to the U.S in order to be transported to or from the United Nations Headquarters.
 C-2 visas are valid for up to 29 days.
 C-2 visa holders may not change their status.
 Under certain circumstances, this visa may be used for foreign nationals in transit and crewmembers.

 Crewpersons serving in good faith for normal operations aboard vessels docked temporarily in the U.S. may apply for the D-1 Visa.
 This classification includes musicians, stewards, technicians, and chefs.

 You may temporarily remain in the U.S. for as long as you are a member of the crew.
 People who are traveling with the D-1 visa holder may remain in the U.S. for as long as the D-1 non-immigrant is allowed.
 Under certain circumstances, D-1 visa holders may be permitted to perform longshore work in U.S. ports of entry.

 This visa does not apply to workers on U.S. fishing boats.